Shi Benhuan: Religious life

-Personality

-Benhuan’s legendary spiritual and religious cultivation include, as legend has it, sitting in meditation that lasted 91 days without sleep in his youth; locking himself in a temple for seven years; spending an entire year travelling on a pilgrimage from Baoding in Hebei Province to Wutai Mountain in Shanxi Province; and copying 19 Buddhist scriptures with more than 200,000 characters with blood from his fingers and tongue.

-He was also known for his good memory.
-According to his disciple Yin Shun, who is now the abbot of Hongfa Temple, Ben Huan once instantly recognized a visitor who visited him five years before.
-The famous monk would have tens of thousands of visitors every day asking for blessings.
-These "blessing seekers" would include important government officials and successful businesspeople, and all would be treated equally.

 Influence

-Chinese character "福", written by Benhua.

 Benhuan became a monk in 1930 and was the 44th generation lineage holder of the Linji school.
 He promoted Buddhism in more than 20 countries and regions, attracting more than 2 million followers.

 He was regarded as an eminent Buddhist both in China and overseas.
 He was also a generous philanthropist.
 During his 80 years of Buddhist practice, he donated more than 10 million yuan (US $1.59 million) to building roads, schools and hospitals across the country.
-Hongfa Temple’s donations and contributions to public facilities and charitable organizations totaled more than 50 million yuan.
+Hongfa Temple's donations and contributions to public facilities and charitable organizations totaled more than 50 million yuan.

 He became a centenarian in 2007, and died on April 2, 2012, age 104.
 Benhuan died in the Hongfa Temple in Shenzhen, Guangdong Province, according to an announcement of the temple posted on its official website.